🌱 Amy X. Lu

-I'm a third-year Computer Science PhD student at UC Berkeley and BAIR, advised by Pieter Abbeel and supported by a NSERC PGS-D award.
-I also work part-time on research at Prescient Design (Genentech).
+Hello!
+I'm a Computer Science PhD student at UC Berkeley and BAIR advised by Pieter Abbeel, and a part-time researcher at Prescient Design (Genentech).

 Previously, I was a Student Researcher at Google Brain and Machine Learning Engineer at insitro.
-I completed my MSc at the University of Toronto with Alan Moses and Marzyeh Ghassemi, during which I was a visitor in Anshul Kundaje's group at Stanford University.
-I completed my undergrad at the University of Waterloo, and completed research internships in clinical genomics at Harvard Medical School and molecular dynamics at EPFL.
+I completed my Masters at the University of Toronto advised by Alan Moses and Marzyeh Ghassemi, and my undergrad at the University of Waterloo.
+My PhD is generously supported in part by the NSERC PGS-D award.

 Research